Dijon-Porte-Neuve station

-Gare de Dijon-Porte-Neuve is a French train station located at Junot Avenue in Dijon.
+Dijon-Porte-Neuve station (called Gare de Dijon-Porte-Neuve in France) is a French train station located at Junot Avenue in Dijon.
 It is in the Côte-d'Or department, within France's Bourgogne-Franche-Comté region.
 Gare de Dijon-Porte-Neuve is the secondary station for the city of Dijon, with the primary station being Gare de Dijon-Ville.
 TER (Transport express régional) trains take six minutes to go from one station to the other, crossing the city.
 Gare de Dijon-Porte-Neuve is an SNCF (Société Nationale des Chemins de fer Français) train station, served by TER Bourgogne-Franche-Comté trains.

 Location

 Gare de Dijon-Porte-Neuve is located at kilometre post 321.935 on the "Dijon-Ville – Is-sur-Tille Line".
 This situates it between the Dijon-Ville and the Ruffey-lès-Echirey stations.
 Gare de Dijon-Porte-Neuve is at an altitude of 243 m, whereas the altitude of Dijon's main train station, Dijon-ville, is 247.48 m.
 The Gare de Dijon-Porte-Neuve passenger station is located next to its freight station, which extends north toward the Toison d'Or neighborhood of Dijon.